 - Be a resident of a SARA-approved state or territory OR live on a U.S. military base.

-- Current legal residents of the United States, you may check with firstname.lastname@example.org, if you are an international student, to determine your eligibility to attend this program.
+- Be a current legal residents of the United States.
+Please check with email@example.com if you are an international student, to determine your eligibility to attend this program.

 - Applicants from states other than Oklahoma are responsible for checking with their

 State Board of Nursing to ensure that the program will meet their state's requirements.

 - M.S.N.
 Administration

 - M.S.N.
 Informatics (not accepting new students)